 - Study topical sustainability issues, including food security, renewable energy, urban agriculture, water security and waste management

 - Explore best practice and radical approaches in delivering sustainability projects and practices in urban environments

 - Enhance your skillset as you learn to use Geographical Information systems (GIS) for visualisation and planning

 - Develop your theoretical and practical knowledge of global issues such as pollution and remediation

 This is for you if...

 You are passionate about environmental issues and want to help improve human welfare and protect the environment

 You want to develop your knowledge and skills for a future career where you can help to create solutions for a more sustainable society

 All about the course

-The course comprises eight 15 credit taught modules, followed by a 60 credit research project.
+The 180-credit MSc award comprises eight 15-credit taught modules, followed by a 60-credit research project.

-- Full-time students will take modules in trimesters one and two, and complete their project module in trimester three.
+- As a full-time student, you will take modules in trimesters one and two, and complete your project module in trimester three

-- Part-time students will spread their studies over trimesters one and two of the first two years, and then complete their project module in year three.
+- As a part-time student, you will spread your studies over trimesters one and two of the first two years, and then complete your project module in year three